algorithmiaio/dev-center/_pages/integrations/datadog.md

 ## How the Algorithmia-Datadog integration works

-When algorithms that have Insights enabled are queried, Algorithmia emits a metrics payload to a configured Kafka broker and topic.
+When algorithms that have Insights enabled are run, Algorithmia emits a metrics payload to a configured Kafka broker and topic.
 The [Algorithmia-Datadog integration](https://docs.datadoghq.com/integrations/algorithmia/) then transforms and forwards Insights data from Kafka to the [Datadog metrics API endpoint](https://docs.datadoghq.com/api/v1/metrics/).
 All of the data from Algorithmia Insights will show up in Datadog as metrics with the prefix `algorithmia`.
 This makes it easy to include model performance data from Algorithmia Insights in dashboards or monitors.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/datadog/algorithmia-datadog-integration.png" alt="Flow chart of Datadog-Algorithmia integration for model performance metrics" class="screenshot">